 Total height = trim height + (0.625 inch x 2) + (0.125 inch x 2)

 Hardcover spines are roughly 0.06 inch thicker than paperback at the same page count because of the board binding.
-A 200-page 6x9 hardcover on white paper has a spine of approximately 0.51 inch — use the official KDP template generator to confirm the exact spine width for your book.
+A 200-page 6x9 hardcover on white paper has a spine of approximately 0.51 inch.
+Use the official KDP template generator to confirm the exact spine width for your book.

-Ebook cover dimensions
+Ebook cover dimensions (2025-2026 spec)

-- Minimum size: 1000 pixels on the longest side
+- Minimum size: 1,000 pixels on the longest side

 - Maximum size: 10,000 pixels on the longest side